explosion/spacy-course/chapters/en/slides/chapter1_02_statistical-models.md

 Notes: Let's add some more power to the `nlp` object!

-In this lesson, you'll learn about spaCy's statistical models.
+In this lesson, you'll learn about spaCy's trained pipelines.

 ---